AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-3_New-Media-Myths.md

 <img src="https://github.com/hearvox/breaking-news/blob/master/assets/circulation-1950‐2010.png?raw=true" alt="Chart: Newspaper circulation 1950-2010" />

-Since their lows in 2009, newspapers have had upticks in both their <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a>.
-So don't blame the interwebs or social media ailments in the news biz.
+Newspapers hit <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#audience">circulation</a> and <a href="http://www.journalism.org/2016/06/15/newspapers-fact-sheet/#economics">advertising revenue</a> lows in 2009, but have upticked since then, simultaneous with the growth of social sites.
+So don't blame the interwebs or social media for ailments in the news biz.

 New media rarely replace the old.
 Television didn't kill movies.
 Movies didn't kill live theatre, a two-millennia old media.
 Think theatre is dead?
 Try gettting tickets to this weekend's "Hamilton" show.